List of Marvel Comics characters: H: Hildegarde

-Hildegarde was created by Gerry Conway and John Buscema, and first appeared in Thor #195 (January 1972).
 Hildegarde is one of the Valkyries.
 Odin sent Sif and Hildegarde to Blackworld.
 There, they came upon a town where people were fleeing in blind terror from Ego-Prime, which was created accidentally from Ego the Living Planet by Tana Nile.
 Sif and Hildegarde joined forces with Tana Nile, and escaped with her to Earth.
-Ego-Prime came to Earth, and the Asgardians battled him, and Odin sacrificed Ego-Prime to transform three people into Young Gods.
-The Asgardians, including Thor, Sif, and Hildegarde, were banished to Earth for a time for questioning Odin's actions during these events.
-Hildegarde accompanied Thor for a while before returning to Asgard.

 Hildegund

-Hildegund is a character in Marvel Comics.
-She was created by Stan Lee and Jack Kirby and first appeared in Journey into Mystery #120 (September 1965).

 Hildegund, sometimes called Gudrun, is the wife of Volstagg of the Warriors Three.
 They have ten sons (Alaric, Arngrim, Einar, Gunnar, Hrolf, Leif, Rolfe, Svein, Sigfod, Thakrad), four daughters (Flosi, Gudrun, Gunnhild, Jargsa) and numerous unnamed children.
 At some point, twins, Mick and Kevin Mortensen were orphaned when their mother, Ruby, was killed by Zaniac.
 Thor took the twins to Asgard where Volstagg and Hildegund lovingly accepted them with open arms.
 When Loki returned, albeit as a child, everyone in Asgard turned him away except for Volstagg and Hildegund, the latter feeling that he just needed motherly love and affection.